-Kenneth M. Abell is a Partner and the Chair of the Healthcare Fraud and White Collar Criminal Defense Practice Group at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP.
+Kenneth M. Abell is Of Counsel at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP.

 Mr. Abell is a seasoned litigator and the former Chief of Healthcare Fraud for the United States Attorney’s Office for the Eastern District of New York, Civil Division.
 In his ten years as an Assistant United States Attorney, Mr. Abell litigated and resolved some of the Eastern District’s most significant fraud matters, successfully tried several cases and argued numerous cases before the United States Court of Appeals for the Second Circuit.
 His experience includes a wide variety of substantive areas of law including healthcare fraud, mortgage fraud, commercial litigation and criminal defense.